SUBMIT

 ///Halle Berry x

-American actress Halle Berry in the press room of the 3rd Annual Blockbuster Entertainment Awards, held at the Pantages Theatre in Los Angeles, California, 11th March 1997.
+American actress Halle Berry in the press room of the 3rd Annual Blockbuster Entertainment Awards, held at the Pantages Theatre in Los Angeles, California, on March 11, 1997.

 There are only 10 Black women to win an Oscar, and only one Black woman has won Best Actress, per Mashable.
 Halle Berry joined the group of Oscar-winning women in 2002 with her Best Actress win for her role in “Monster’s Ball.”
 In her acceptance speech, Halle thanked the women of color before her, who paved the way for Black actresses in Hollywood.